learn-co-curriculum/dsc-object-initialization/README.md

 ## Summary
-In this lesson you got a brief introduction to the __init__ method and how you can use it to set attributes when objects are initialized, including default parameters.
+In this lesson, you got a brief introduction to the __init__ method and how you can use it to set attributes when objects are initialized, including default parameters.